Denitrix/Book-Search-Engine/README.md

 Additionally, you’ll need to complete the following tasks in each of these front-end files:

-- `App.jsx`: Create an Apollo Provider to make every request work with the Apollo Server. <!-- TODO -->
+- `App.jsx`: Create an Apollo Provider to make every request work with the Apollo Server.

 - `SearchBooks.jsx`: